JetTrain: History

 The prototype locomotive was completed in June 2000.
 It included the turbine propulsion system but did not implement the low-speed diesel motor approach.
 Safety testing started at the Transportation Technology Center (Pueblo, Colorado) in the summer of 2001, where it reached a maximum speed of 156 mph.
 The prototype was then taken on a tour of potential high speed sites.
 Their primary target was the Florida Overland Express for passenger service between Orlando and Tampa in the United States.
 In support of this program, the prototype visited Miami on 7 October 2003 and Orlando on the 11 October.
 The Florida system was originally slated to open in 2009, but was denied funding by a referendum in 2004, after the start of detail engineering stages.

 In Canada, Bombardier and Via Rail presented a proposal to use JetTrains on Via’s busy Quebec City-Windsor Corridor as part of their ViaFast proposal, but were unable to obtain funding from the national government.
 In January 2008, the premiers of Ontario and Quebec announced a feasibility study for the Corridor, giving high speed trains another chance.
 The Van Horne Institute also completed a study with Bombardier regarding the suitability of JetTrain service between the two largest cities in Alberta, Edmonton and Calgary.
 Other possibilities included new lines in Texas and to Las Vegas.

-In the United Kingdom, the JetTrain has been proposed as a replacement for the 125 mph diesel-electric HST.
+In the United Kingdom, the JetTrain has been proposed as a replacement for the 125 mph diesel–electric HST.
 Australian rail magazines have suggested the JetTrain as a viable option for high-speed rail in Australia to supplement the XPT (a version of the British HST) and Tilt Train.

-Bombardier had conversations with the state government of Yucatan, Mexico, for the development of the Transpeninsular Fast Train, a project that aims to connect the state capital of Mérida to the tourist resorts of the Mayan Riviera like Cancun and the Mayan Ruins of Chichen Itza.
+Bombardier had conversations with the state government of Yucatan, Mexico, for the development of the Transpeninsular Fast Train, a project that aims to connect the state capital of Mérida to the tourist resorts of the Mayan Riviera like Cancún and the Mayan Ruins of Chichen Itza.
 According to the Governor Ivonne Ortega, the train must run on diesel at an average speed of 100 mph, for which Bombardier deemed suitable the use of The JetTrain.